4dcu-be/4dcu.be/_posts/2021/2021-09-04-KeyForge_Decks_Printed.md

 *\* The number of decks registered three months after the release.*

 This seems to be in line with what scarce details are known, CotA received [multiple print runs], likely to keep up with demand.
-MM and DT were rumored to have received a smaller print due to COVID and supply issues (can't find a good source on this though).
+MM and DT were rumored to have received a smaller print due to COVID and supply issues (for those that speak italian, it is mentioned in [this podcast], so for Italian cards this is confirmed).

 ## Conclusion